Easy Ways to Upgrade Your Nightly Routine for Sleep

 Customize an aromatherapy blend

 Diffusing a few drops of essential oils about an hour before you climb into bed will promote a restful night.
 Create a blend for your bedroom that will help you relax and unwind; Lavender is known to help calm the body and mind, while other scents like Cedarwood, Bergamot, and Ylang Ylang can promote sleep by helping decrease anxiety, lower blood pressure, and alleviate stress.
+If you want something pre-mixed, try our soothing Sleep Essential Oil Blend.

 Write down your thoughts